 - Develops, implements, and evaluates policies and procedures aimed at standardizing services in a systematic manner that ensures quality, safety, and reduction of environmental hazards for staff patients and clients.

-- Reviews, analyzes, and evaluations monthly financial and statistical information and productivity reports with Managers and assists with making the necessary adjustments as appropriate to comply with the annual business/budget plan.
+- Reviews, analyzes, and evaluates monthly financial and statistical information and productivity reports with Managers and assists with making necessary adjustments as appropriate to comply with annual business/budget plan.

-- Assists with the development of proposals and recommendations for facilities projects and the purchase of capital equipment and supplies.
+- Assists with development of proposals and recommendations for facilities projects and purchase of capital equipment and supplies.

-- Participate and implement functions related to the organization’s involvement in local/regional emergency preparedness including education, training and implementation of specialty services needed in an emergency.
+- Participates and implement functions related to organization’s involvement in local/regional emergency preparedness including education, training and implementation of specialty services needed in an emergency.

-- Fill in for the CEO at Board Meetings, and/or other meetings at the CEO’s request.
+- Fills in for CEO at Board Meetings, and/or other meetings at CEO’s request.

 Required Education, Experience, Certificates & Licenses:

-- Knowledge of working in a regulatory environment highly desirable.
+- Knowledge of working in a regulatory environment referred.

 - FACHE certification preferred.
 Lean Six Sigma, Project Management and/or other relevant certifications preferred.

-- An equivalent combination of education and experience may be substituted.
+- An equivalent combination of education and experience that meet position requirements may be considered.

 Required Language Skills: